braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/templates/email_capture.md

 ## Creating an email sign-up form

-When creating a drag-and-drop in-app message, select **Email sign-up** for your template and select **Build message**.
+When creating a drag-and-drop in-app message, select **Email sign-up** for your template, then select **Build message**.
 This template is supported for both mobile apps and web browsers.

 ### Step 1: Set up your message styles